microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skillenablement.md

     ![Screenshot](./media/skills_projects.jpg)

-1. Add references to **Microsoft.Bot.Solutions** to your new skill and test projects
+1. Add references to **Microsoft.Bot.Solutions** to your new skill and test projects.
+(Right-click your project, go to **Add > Reference** and select your skill project from the list.)
-2. Rebuild project to verify there are no errors.
+1. Rebuild project to verify there are no errors.
-3. Add your Skill LUIS models to the bot.recipe file located within your assistant project: `assistant\DeploymentScripts\en\bot.recipe`
+1. Add your Skill LUIS models to the bot.recipe file located within your assistant project: `assistant\DeploymentScripts\en\bot.recipe`

     ```
         {